RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

   * If :ref:`CONFIG_APP_PROJECT_VER_FROM_CONFIG` option is set, the value of :ref:`CONFIG_APP_PROJECT_VER` will be used.
   * Else, if ``PROJECT_VER`` variable is set in project CMakeLists.txt file, its value will be used.
   * Else, if the ``PROJECT_DIR/version.txt`` exists, its contents will be used as ``PROJECT_VER``.
-  * Else, if the project is located inside a Git repository, the output of git description will be used.
+  * Else, if the project is located inside a Git repository, the output of git describe will be used.
   * Otherwise, ``PROJECT_VER`` will be "1".
-- ``EXTRA_PARTITION_SUBTYPES``: CMake list of extra partition subtypes.
-Each subtype description is a comma-separated string with ``type_name, subtype_name, numeric_value`` format.
-Components may add new subtypes by appending them to this list.

 Other build properties are listed :ref:`here<cmake-build-properties>`.